-Loon abundance data collected by video aerial surveys presented a unique challenge, as only 14% of aerial loon observations were identified to species; the remaining 86% were categorized as unidentified loons, which contained an unknown proportion of either Common Loons (Gavia immer) or Red-throated Loons (G. stellata).
-We used the species identification model with environmental covariates developed in this study (Chapter 16) to predict the proportions of Red-throated and Common Loons in each grid cell for four aerial surveys (May 2012, December 2012, March 2013, and December 2013).
-These surveys had high loon abundance, and also had a boat survey conducted within two weeks of the aerial survey (Chapter 16).
-For these four aerial surveys, we summed the predicted counts of Red-throated and Common Loons with the identified counts for each species to calculate hotspot persistence in video aerial data.
+Loon abundance data collected by video aerial surveys presented a unique challenge, as only 14% of aerial loon observations were identified to species; the remaining 86% were categorized as unidentified loons, which contained an unknown proportion of either Common Loons or Red-throated Loons (Gavia stellata).
+We used the species identification model with environmental covariates developed as part of the MABS project (Hostetter et al., 2015) to predict the proportions of Red-throated and Common Loons in each grid cell for four aerial surveys (May2012, December 2012, March 2013, and December 2013).
+These surveys had high loon abundance, and also had a boat survey conducted within two weeks of the aerial survey (Hostetter et al., 2015).
+For these four aerial surveys, we summed the predicted counts of Red-throated Loons and Common Loons with the identified counts for each species to calculate hotspot persistence in video aerial data.
 In remaining aerial surveys, only the identified counts (e.g., birds identified as either Common Loons or Red-throated Loons, but not unidentified loons) were used in determining hotspots for the two species.